 Looking for a guide to the city of Montreal and its best attractions?
 Look no further!
 This article will provide all the information you need to make the most out of your visit.
 Montreal has something for everyone, from the best restaurants in town to exciting activities and cultural hotspots.

 The Ultimate Guide to Montreal:

 Travel Guide to Montreal — Best Time to Go

-We went the 2nd week of October, and IMO that was an incredible time to go.
-It wasn’t too cold (highs ranged between 50-55 F), and the fall foliage was nearing its peak.
-The very next week it snowed in Montreal, so that window of perfect fall weather was a bit limited (yikes!)
+In the past, we’ve visited Montreal in October, and in my opinion, that was an incredible time to go.
+It wasn’t too cold (highs ranged between 50-60 F), and the fall foliage was at its peak.
+Montreal should be at the top of your list if you’re looking for a cosmopolitan leaf-peeping trip this fall.

-If you’re a big fan of winter and can handle frigid temps, I’d definitely plan on a winter trip: Montreal is magical during the holidays, and there are also underground tunnels in town that can get you to some of the most popular spots in the city.
-If you’re like me and hate winter, I’d visit between Mid-May to Mid-October.
+Suppose you’re a big fan of winter and can handle frigid temps.
+In that case, I’d plan on a winter trip: Montreal is magical during the holidays, and underground tunnels in town can get you to some of the most popular spots in the city.
+If you’re like me and aren’t Winter’s biggest fan, I’d visit between Mid-May to Mid-October.

 Travel Guide to Montreal — Culture: Language, Tipping, & The Canadian Dollar

-The official language of Montreal is French, but you won’t have many issues if you’re an English-speaker: over half of the population of Montreal is bilingual and can also speak English.
-However, I would still greet people in French (Bonjour, Bonsoir), and ask if they speak English before continuing your conversation, just to be polite.
-Also, most of the restaurants we went to had menus in both French and English.
+The official language of Montreal is French, but you won’t have many issues if you’re an English speaker: over half of the population of Montreal is bilingual and can also speak English.
+However, I would still greet people in French (Bonjour, Bonsoir) and ask if they speak English before continuing your conversation, just to be polite.
+Also, most of the restaurants we visited had French and English menus.

 Unlike in Europe, you do need to tip in Montreal for meals.
-You would tip in Canada just like you would tip in the United States: between 15-20%.
+You would tip in Canada just like in the United States: between 15-20%.

 Travel Guide to Montreal — Getting There & Getting Around